NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

 Domain Creation
 ---------------

 The current version of the NUOPC "cap" is able to create ESMF grid by reading mosaic grid file.
-Then, NOUPC "cap" converts created ESMF multi-tile grid to ESMF Mesh to standardize interface and allow running same NUOPC "cap" also reading in ESMF Mesh file.
+Then, NOUPC "cap" converts created ESMF multi-tile grid to ESMF Mesh to standardize interface and allow running same NUOPC "cap" also reading domain information in ESMF Mesh format (not implemented yet).
 In this design, only ESMF Mesh is exposed to coupler or mediator via defining fields in import and export states using ESMF Mesh.
 The land fraction information (`land_frac`) is provided by reading `*oro_data.tile*` files and it is also used to define the land-sea mask (if land_frac is greater than 0 then it is assumed as land, otherwise it is water).
 The orography data is also defined using `orog_raw` variable in the same files.

 --------------
 Initialization